guoyu07/arphpdoc/README.md

 # Introduction

-ArPhp a Highly Performence PHP Framework!
+ArPHP A Highly Performenced PHP Framework!
 Try It!
 You Will Not Reget!